Knuth-Programming-Hub/KLE-bot/CONTRIBUTING.md

 # Contributing to the bot

-Contributions are always welcome, no matter how large or small!
+Contributions are always welcome, no matter how big or small!

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.